How it works?

 How do you find out how much credit is left on your Smartcard?

 There are two ways to check the remaining balance on your card.
 The remaining balance is printed on the bottom of all tickets purchased.
 Smartcard balances can also be checked at any of the Merseylink tickets agents or on board any Merseylink bus.
 Place your Smartcard on top of the ticket machine and the remaining balance will be displayed.
-The agent or bus driver can print out a receipt if you
+The agent or bus driver can also print out a “Balance” ticket for you if you require one.

 What happens when all the credit on the card is low or used up?